Just a few years ago …

 Benjamin L. Vidmar, the founder of Polar Permaculture, is an eco-chef and foodie from Cleveland, Ohio.
 Cruise ship kitchens and distinguished culinary positions took him around the world and he worked for 18 years as a professional chef in the US, Asia, and Scandinavia.
 He visited Svalbar for the first time in 2007 and instantly fell in love with the Arctic.
 After several years as the head chef at Svalbar Pub, he felt called to interrupt and innovate a food system that simply wasn’t working.

 Polar Permaculture is driven by the principals of earth care, people care, and fair share.
-Benjamin works daily with a dedicated team of farmers and innovators that strive to create fully ethical, sustainable systems that solve common problems.
+Benjamin works daily with a dedicated team of growers and innovators that strive to create fully ethical, sustainable systems that solve common problems.
 His infectious enthusiasm and inspiring vision push through the darkness and doubts to create amazing results.
 Our innovative ideas keep us up at night, so please feel free to get in touch at any time.

 We are on a mission to make the most of what we have and to never be limited by what we don’t.
-Today, Polar Permaculture produces farm fresh, nutritious vegetables, microgreens, sprouts, and quail eggs for our local community with a sustainable, circular system.
+Today, Polar Permaculture produces farm fresh, nutritious vegetables, microgreens, and sprouts for our local community with a sustainable, circular system.
 One day, Polar Permaculture will produce enough food for the entire town of Longyearbyen and process all of the community’s organic and biological waste.